davidchen0420/Endogenous_Reporter/README.md

 Repository for the custom code (with parameters), MaGeCK commands (with parameters) and MaGeCK-generated statistics, as well as the raw read counts generated as part of the CRISPR genetic knockout screens using the single and dual endogenous reporter systems to reproduce the results.

 ## Software Requirements
-The software requirements for the statistical analyses associated with this study are:
+The standard software requirements for the statistical analyses associated with this study are:
 * MaGeCK v.0.5.9.5
 * Python v.3.9.1
 * R v.4.3.1